RGayu/RGayu.github.io/index.md

 Simulated a stack buffer overflow attack.
 Simulated a return-to-libc overflow attack

 #### Location based Advertisement Delivery using Vehicular Ad-hoc Networks (VANETs)
-Simulated a VANET using NS2 that is capable of delivering the advertisements to users .
+Simulated a VANET using NS2 that is capable of delivering the advertisements to users.
 Used location to deliver advertisement from vendors that are closer.
 Incorporated user preference using machine learning algorithm

 #### Intelligent Traffic Management System
 Developed a web application that gathers live traffic data from Twitter feed.
 Suggested the shortest route based on the distance, time taken and traffic delays